bschouteten/bschouteten.github.io/_posts/2024-24-01-Coroutines-in-verilator.md

 [INFO] Coroutine return value: 5\
 [INFO] Destructor coroutine

 As we can see in our log, the yield_value function is not called and the value is not set, therefore we now see a value of 0.
-So the coroutine is just paused without giving any value back.
+So the coroutine is just suspended without giving any value.
+All other parts are still exactly the same as with the `co_yield` example.
 If we now do the same, but instead of ```co_await suspend_always{};``` we use ```co_await suspend_never{}``` we will see that the coroutine is not stopped by the ```co_await``` since it should never suspend.
+This means that the coroutine is suspended at the point of `co_yield 2` and we therefore only need one resume call before the coroutine ends.

-When we now run this, a segmentation fault will come up.
-This comes due that we delete the coroutine before it has ended, however why would we want to call ```co_await``` when we don't want to suspend, currently there is no reason for this.
+What happens if we still run it with the two resume calls, a segmentation fault will come up.
+This comes due that the coroutine is already finished and we still try to resume it, which leads into undefined behaviour and in this case perticular into a segmentation fault.

 [INFO] Get coroutine return object\
 [INFO] Constructing coroutine\
 [INFO] Initial suspend\